wendlers/mpfshell/README.md

 * Best of all: it comes with color

-__Note__: The software is mainly tested on Ubunto 16.04 LTS.
-However, there is basic Windows support (tested with Python 3.5 and PySerial 3.1), but some of the keys (e.g. Tab are note working as expected yet).
+__Note__: The software is mainly tested on Ubuntu 16.04 LTS.
+However, there is basic Windows support (tested with Python 3.5 and PySerial 3.1), but some of the keys (e.g. Tab) are note working as expected yet.

 ## Requirements

 General:

 * ESP8266 or WiPy board running latest [Micropython](https://github.com/micropython/micropython)
-* For the ESP8266 firware build from the repository, please note, that WebREPL is not started by default.
+* For the ESP8266 firmware build from the repository, please note, that WebREPL is not started by default.
 For more information see the [quickstart](http://micropython.org/resources/docs/en/latest/esp8266/esp8266/quickref.html#webrepl-web-browser-interactive-prompt).
 * For the WiPy, please note, that you need to enable REPL on UART if you intend to connect via serial line to the WiPy (see [here](http://micropython.org/resources/docs/en/latest/wipy/wipy/tutorial/repl.html))